The Undergraduate Major

 Distribution of Courses

-At least three of the twelve courses must have a substantial focus on material before 1900, at least two must deal with American diversity, and at least one must be a 4000 level seminar, either an American Studies 4300 course or an appropriate substitute seminar at the 4000 level.
+Three of the twelve courses must have a substantial focus on material before 1900, two must deal with American diversity, and one must be a 4000 level American Studies seminar.
 (AMST 4997 and 4998, taught in Washington, D.C., do not fulfill the seminar requirement though they do count as one course toward the major.)
 Note: a single course may satisfy more than one of these requirements: e.g., a course on Native Americans in the 1800s is both a course dealing substantially with pre-1900 material and one dealing with American diversity.

 Students may find courses relevant to American experience that they wish to take but that are not on the American Studies course list.
 With their advisor’s approval, students may count two such courses towards fulfilling the major.